 Melapress Security Login’s failed login policy forms part of the password and login policies.
 This security feature is designed to help you limit login attempts.
 To this end, you must first enable password & login security policies by navigating to the plugin settings Login Security> Login Security Policies.
 Check the Enable password & login security policies checkbox, then scroll down to Enable Failed Login Policies and check the checkbox.

 Step 3: Configure your failed login policy

 The Melapress Login Security policy configurator offers several configuration options, giving you the freedom to customize your policies to your needs and requirements.

-- Number of log in attempts before locking a user: This setting allows you to specify the number of login retries a user is permitted before their account is locked.
+- Number of login attempts before locking a user: This setting allows you to specify how many login attempts a user is permitted before their account is locked.

 - Time period required to reset the failed logins count: Define how long the failed logins counter